 By building your savings directly into your budget plan, you can eliminate this issue ever happening again!

-Because your savings are then ‘fixed’ into your main budget, you can never forget about them.
+Because your savings are then ‘fixed’ as one of your main budget items, you can never forget about them.
 You know your ‘free’ spending money is whatever amount is left.

 3. Build Up Your ‘Sinking’ Funds